Robert Farrar Capon

-Capon described himself in the introduction to one of his books as an “old-fashioned high churchman and a Thomist to boot.”
+Capon described himself, in the introduction to The Romance of the Word (1995), as an "old-fashioned high churchman and a Thomist to boot."
 One of Capon's primary themes is the radical grace of God.
 Capon summarizes his broad view of salvation as follows:

 In the 1990s Capon served as assisting priest at St. Luke's Church in East Hampton, New York, and was the Canon Theologian to the Episcopal Bishop of Long Island.
 He lived with his wife Valerie in Shelter Island, New York as of 2004.

 Capon also had a lifelong interest in food and cooking, and authored several cookbooks.
 He was a food columnist for Newsday and The New York Times, and taught cooking classes.

 Robert Capon died on September 5, 2013, in Greenport, New York.
 He was survived by his second wife Valerie and his eight children.